osg-htc/docs/docs/compute-element/hosted-ce.md

 ![monitoring graphs](/compute-element/img/monitoring_graphs.png)

-Each community in the OSG utilizing the hosted CEs is mapped to your site as a fixed, specific account; we request the account names are of the form `osg01` through `osg20`.
+Each community in the OSG utilizing the Hosted CEs is mapped to your site as a fixed, specific account; we request the account names are of the form `osg01` through `osg20`.

 The mappings from Unix username to community is as follows: